-Because Halloween doesn’t have to cost the Earth…
+Because having fun at Halloween doesn’t have to cost the Earth…

 By Rose Munday